-"(c) The Executive Administrator and Board of Trustees of the North Carolina Teachers' and State Employees' Major Medical Plan ("Plan") The Division of Medical Assistance shall provide to the Department data required under this section that are collected by the Plan.
+"(c) The Executive Administrator and Board of Trustees of the North Carolina Teachers' and State Employees' Major Medical Plan ("Plan") DMA shall provide to the Department data required under this section that are collected by the Plan.
 Data shall be reported by the Plan in sufficient detail to meet federal reporting requirements under Title XXI.
-The Plan shall report periodically to the Joint Legislative Health Care Oversight Committee claims processing data for the Program and any other information the Plan or the
+The Plan shall report periodically to the Joint Legislative Health Care Oversight Committee claims processing data for the Program and any other information the Plan or the Committee deems appropriate and relevant to assist the Committee in its review of the Program."